reliablerascal/fl-legislation-etl/README.md

 |app_|app|**App**lication data, which has been filtered and organized from processed data.
 It's intended to support specific web applications but could also support data visualizations.|

 ## Running the ETL Script
 The following instructions describe the process of running the ETL scripts.
-I hope to develop a SQLite and folder-of-csvs exports to facilitate app development for those who don't want to interact with our Postgres database.
+The last step includes CSV export(s) to [data-app](data-app/), to facilitate app development for those who don't want to interact with our Postgres database.

 To run these scripts, you'll need to know two passwords:
 * password for the Postgres database